afnur-reja/JavaScript/async_js/README.md

-# ◆ Promises in JavaScript — Notes
+# ◆ Promises in JavaScript

 ## ◆ What is a Promise?